 - a.
-Communication: open and effective communication means listening and talking. - b.
+Communication: open and an effective two-way communication means listening talking and responding to issues raised. - b.
 Transparency: clear and agreed information and feedback processes. - c.
 Collaboration: work to seek mutually beneficial outcomes where feasible. - d.
 Inclusiveness: recognise, understand and involve stakeholders in the process. - e.
 Integrity: conduct engagement in a manner that fosters mutual respect and trust.